abhi-2693/Abhinav_Demo_Projects/README.md

 This was part of a Kaggle competition: https://www.kaggle.com/competitions/did-you-forget-b-25/leaderboard (Group 11)

+**Key learnings**

+- Built recommendation logic using association rules and collaborative filtering concepts
+- Framed the problem as a real-world next-item recommendation task and evaluated iteratively (competition setting)

 ---

 ### Project 9: MLOps — AWS-based App Deployment (Practice)